OctopusDeploy/docs/docs/projects/version-control/creating-and-deploying-releases-version-controlled-project.md

 We have added two new fields to our standard integrations - TeamCity, Azure DevOps, Jenkins, GitHub Actions, and Bamboo.

-* Git Reference - the user-friendly alias for a commit hash.
+* Git Reference - a user-friendly alias for a commit hash (branch).
 * Git Commit - the commit SHA-1 hash.

-When the app is built in a different repository to the Octopus project, Octopus does not guess or auto-populate the commit or branch from which you want to create the release.
-Also, if the app and the Octopus project are in the same repository, the head of that branch could have moved forward from what is expected.
-It is highly recommended that you provide the commit and not just the branch in both cases.
+The use of these fields will change depending on your requirements and where the Octopus project code resides.

+If the Project's Deployment Process is in the same repository as the application, then it's most likely that a specific commit is to be used which relates to the build artifacts (see [Build.SourceVersion](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml)).
+This ensures that deployments will use the correct process and not any potential changes made to the head of the branch by the time the build was finished.
+The Release Creation Step in this case would include both the GitCommit, specifying the desired commit id, and GitRef for the branch, which provides additional information.

+However, if the Projects Deployment Process is in a different repository as the application, then a specific branch or tag can identify which Deployment Process to use.
+E.g  Use the master branch, regardless of the application package contents.
+In this case, the Release Creation Step would not include a GitCommit, and only need to specify the GitRef for the branch.

 :::hint
 Octopus and your build server have a different copy of your git repo.
 Sending in the commit or reference via the plug-in or the CLI is your build server's way of telling Octopus Deploy which copy of your OCL files to use.